 As summer is approaching, you’ve probably made some sort of effort to get your body into better shape for whatever activities you are planning out for the warmer weather.
 Spending any time on social media will leave you bombarded with detox diets of all sorts, from juice cleanses to probiotic supplements taken with every meal.
 Figuring out what the best way to detox your body in can be extremely overwhelming, especially if you’re not really sure where you’re looking to start.

-One of the biggest misconceptions about following a detox diet is that many people assume that detox diets are nothing but deprivation and weird foods or juices.
+One of the biggest misconceptions about following a detox diet plan is that many people assume that detox diets are nothing but deprivation and weird foods or juices.
 While there are some detox diets out there that may encourage you to expand your food palette, there are other detox diets out there that you can better customize to your lifestyle without depriving or juicing.

 How do I know if my body needs a detox?

 - You are struggling with your carb and/or sugar cravings